 Geographical data indicate where our users located.
 United States are dominant both for performance & sessions.
 Although it is just one country, additional analysis can help us dig deeper and narrow our focus in specific cities.

 “TIP: Check cities tab as well.
 This can help you laser target your audience both in offline (billboards) & digital (Facebook/Google) marketing.
-Also, add any secondary dimension is it is applicable.
+Also, add any secondary dimension where applicable.
 In our example, I’ll check cities along with devices so I can understand how people in specific cities are reaching my website.”

-Users that located in Mountain View and use desktop can help me shape an efficient & actionable data-driven buyer personas that consist of users that have more than double conversion rate from website traffic overall.
+Users that are located in Mountain View and use desktop can help us shape an efficient & actionable data-driven buyer personas that consist of users that have more than double conversion rate from website traffic overall.
 There we go! 🙂

-No questions ask English (US) is the only language that we will use for our messaging.
+No questions asked English (US) is the only language that we will use for our messaging.

 From the analysis above I understand that our most valuable users are: